Beginner Guide for Black Bengal Goat Farming

 Genetic Background

-As a new farmer, you have to find good genetic goats.
+So as a new farmer, you must find good genetic goats.

 Body Structure

-Example: For meat production, a goat should have a sturdy, muscular build body.
+For meat production: a goat should have a sturdy, muscular build body.

 • Fast growth rates,